International Life Sciences Institute

 WHO's NGO status

 The ILSI enjoyed non-government organisation (NGO) status within the World Health Organization (WHO) and a special consultative status with the United Nation's Food and Agriculture Organisation (FAO).
-In addition, the ILSI worked for many years closely with the International Agency on Research into Cancer (IARC) and the International Program on Chemical Safety (IPCS).
+In addition, the ILSI worked for many years closely with the International Agency for Research on Cancer (IARC) and the International Program on Chemical Safety (IPCS).

 These associations and the levels of formal accreditation allowed key members of the ILSI to sit in on, and become involved with, many international conferences on nutrition safety and health; chemical safety; food production; and also on trade issues.
 The granting of this status was, of course, provided as a position of trust.
 It was a mechanism designed to allow genuine indigenous, industry and activist organisations to make real contributions to formal UN-accredited discussions of vital importance on global economic and health initiatives.